Lone Arranger/Solo Archivist Basics

 - Understand how to advocate for your archive

-Samantha Lawrence is the archivist at the Rochester Hills Museum at Van Hoosen Farm.
+Samantha Lawrence is the archivist at a small local history museum in Michigan.
 As the solo archivist, she manages the Museum’s archives, coordinates preservation projects, conducts research, and develops outreach opportunities.
 Samantha has also worked with several other organizations in Southeast Michigan to digitize archival material, create exhibits and make local history material accessible online.
 She received a Master of Library and Information Science with a Graduate Certificate in Archival Administration from Wayne State University in 2016.

 Frequently Asked Questions

 It is an asynchronous online course designed to be completed in 4 weeks.

 Participants will spend approximately 2.5 hours each week on viewing lectures, answering quizzes, and completing discussion, reading, and written assignments.

 It is recommended that you complete each week's work within that week to stay in sync with other learners.